Proponents of cannabidiol suggest that high-quality CBD oil can replace all of our daily health supplements or multivitamins.

-You’ll find CBD in industrial hemp, although cannabis strains like Cannatonic are specifically bred for high cannabidiol content.
-It is a non-intoxicating cannabinoid linked with the following health benefits by studies:
+CBD is a non-intoxicating cannabinoid linked with the following health benefits backed by studies:

-- Pain Relief: Fifty-eight people with rheumatoid arthritis tried Sativex, a pharmaceutical drug consisting of THC and CBD.
-The 2005 study found that the volunteers experienced improved pain during movement and better sleep quality after using the drug.
+- Pain Relief: A 2005 study explored the use of Sativex, a pharmaceutical drug consisting of THC and CBD, on fifty-eight people with rheumatoid arthritis.
+Researchers found that the volunteers experienced improved pain during movement and better sleep quality after using the drug.

 - Reduced Anxiety: A 2019 study in Brazil found that a single 300mg dose of CBD greatly reduced anxiety during a simulated public speaking test.